|

 gnupg-w32cli-1.4.10b.exe from their download page.
 This is a

-use the command line (DOS prompt) version, copy gpg.exe to a directory in
+the command line (DOS prompt) version, copy gpg.exe to a directory in your

-wrapper, you also need to download it from their download page.
-Basically, if
+you also need to download it from their download page.
+Basically, if you want

 shortcut to WinPT.exe and place this in your startup directory (or start